WandererGuy/object_color_recognition/README.md

 ---

-## presequisite
+## prerequisites
-given a result image with known/ interested target class in it (aka a yolo bounding box crop image)
+given a result image with known/ interested target class in it (example: a yolo bounding box crop image and its class)

 ## Environment Setup